 There are many psychological elements in the story, from how society views the less intelligent (or handicapped of any nature), to the arrogance of scientists more concerned with their own prestige than they are with the subjects of their experiments; from the notion of self to the realization of our place in society; from the instinct for sex to the fulfillingness of love.
 I wouldn't try to dissuade anyone from reading the novel, but I still prefer the short story for its more emotional impact.
 In the novel, we learn a bit too much about Charlie post-operation, so much so that he becomes less of a sympathetic character, just as self-centered as anyone else.
 Before, he may have been dumb, but he was a kind and generous soul, and it's possible it was best that he return to that state.
 I don't believe that ignorance is bliss, but Charlie might.

-The novel has never been out of print, and if interested you can click the link to amazon.com in the Overview column on the right, or try to find it somewhere used.
+Flowers for Algernon, the novel, has never been out of print, available from Amazon or wherever you normally get your books.
 If you want to read the short story instead, or in addition to the novel, it has been anthologized in dozens of collections over the years.
-I am sure the first time I read it was in the Science Fiction Hall of Fame, Volume One which is also still in print, and its last appearance as far as I know was in 2009's The Very Best of Fantasy & Science Fiction: 60th Anniversary Anthology.
+I am sure the first time I read it was in the Science Fiction Hall of Fame, Volume One which is also still in print, and its last appearance, as far as I know, was in 2009's The Very Best of Fantasy & Science Fiction: 60th Anniversary Anthology.
 The bonus in either of those two books is a wealth of other great stories.
 While I was reading I was also thinking of reviewing the movie adaptation, Charly (which garnered an Oscar win for Cliff Robertson), and/or the made for TV movie "Flowers for Algernon" with Matthew Modine.
 The DVD for Charly is out of production but was available from Netflix, and while the TV movie is available for purchase I got it through Netflix as well.
 I don't recommend either of them.
 They don't do the story justice, and change too many elements, most particularly Charlie's relationship with Alice, and the end of the movie also totally ignored his relationship with Algernon.
 Besides, Peter O'Toole should have won that year for The Lion in Winter.

 Would you like to contribute an article on your favorite SF, Fantasy or Horror book?